hashicorp/terraform-aws-vault-starter/examples/aws-vpc/README.md

 ## About This Example

-In order to deploy the Vault Enterprise module, you must have an AWS VPC that meets the requirements [listed in the main README](../../README.md#how-to-use-this-module).
+In order to deploy the Vault module, you must have an AWS VPC that meets the requirements [listed in the main README](../../README.md#how-to-use-this-module).
 If you do not already have an existing VPC, you can use the example code in this directory to provision it